 The Ti function is inherently philosophical in nature, producing in the Ti user a gravitation towards what we might call ontology.
 It becomes important to the Ti user to define what things are in and of themselves.
 In this sense, Ti seeks to describe reality absolutely and almost as though they were to vanish themselves from existence.
 It must be able to be true without them in the picture, otherwise it is not true.
 By this metric Ti seeks for a sort of timeless abstract definition for everything.
 The Ti user usually seeks to encapsulate the essence of a thing through semantic precision; meticulously working out where the boundaries lie between two adjacent thought groupings.
 There is little more satisfying to them than when data suddenly clicks into perfect arrangement, revealing a fundamental truth.
 The Ti user lives for these rare and magic moments of clarity and by engaging in this differentiation process, they gain a firm mental grasp on the world; dissipating the fog of the unknown.
 The further the Ti user is from clarity of definition in his own thoughts, the more internal dissonance will be felt.
 This can also make the Ti user a bit of a grammar nazi and their semantic proclivities can lead them to spend hours discussing starting terms without ever making headway related to the real-world problem in question.
 The Ti user may be highly stimulated by such a discourse even though the original point of the discussion has been left far in the past.
 More than a few Ti users thus take to linguistics for their proximity to philosophy and their capacity to organize the very structure of our knowledge paradigms.

 Additionally, there is a perfectionist quality to the Ti user wherein their personal desire for purity of logos is at once a desire for purity of the self.
 Indeed, the Ti user’s success in building this logic framework is tied to their sense of identity, as they may view themselves primarily as a truth-seeker and truth-speakers.
 There will be an ethical quality to their pursuit which manifests in a valuing of neutrality, honesty, authenticity and clarity.
 Lack of neutrality, honesty or lack of clarity will be sensed as a transgression; one which they avoid in their own behavior and which they may also depreciate in others.
 As a compass function, Ti will strive for a type of nobility of character which it can sustain only if it feels it is being honest with itself and avoiding as many impurities as possible in its own thinking.
 This high personal standard can cause the Ti user to become entirely mute as their ignorance forces them to retract any opinion or utterance that they cannot firmly stand behind.
-The strong Ti user may be a very silent presence at school or in the workforce, being sparse with their words.
+The strong Ti user may be a very silent presence at school or in the workforce, speaking only occasionally and after minutes or hours of reflection on what he wishes to say.
 If their logical devotion is towards an art project or creative endeavor, the same bottleneck may appear, causing them to hesitate in publishing any works until everything feels entirely perfect.
 They may feel their works are never quite precise enough and will spend countless hours in the refinement process – aiming always for their writings, paintings or manifestations to capture their thoughts and intentions with no compromise.
 This can lead to negative feelings and self-blame forming for mistakes made or inaccurate information given.

 While the Ti user may not know many things, he will stand firm by what he does know.
 The Ti user can be stubborn and difficult to negotiate with if they have fixated on certain ideas they feel are true, and so long as their idea remains in their head, their heels remain sunk in that interpretation.
 This can lead them to become impractical in many real-world situations when the consequences of their carefully crafted definitions collide with certain necessary actions and obligations.
-They may be quick to find reasons why certain lines of thought and resulting actions are not rationally aligned to truth.
-This can lead to many real world problems as they’ll often refuse to participate in something that seems necessary to some, but misaligned to them.
+They’ll often refuse to participate in something that seems necessary to some, but misaligned to them.
 And while no amount of pressure, external circumstance or logistical necessities can bend their opinion, a properly aimed rebuttal can radically shift their entire stance in moments.
 The Ti user’s logical apparatus operates like a lock combination.
 When the right inputs (deductions) are received, suddenly the gates of their thoughts reconfigure and allow for a completely new mental trajectory to be possible and new actions to emerge from them.
 But without this reconfiguration, they may remain deadlocked in certain conclusions or philosophies even when those conclusions are negative and harmful to them.
-The strong Ti user must reason his way out of a certain conceptual hole and cannot simply ignore it or choose a more convenient path which doesn’t fit into the structure and rules of their castle.
+The strong Ti user must reason his way out of a certain conceptual hole and cannot simply ignore it or choose a more convenient path which doesn’t fit into the structure and rules of their self-made castle.

 The Ti function is among the most detached, invisible and non-present of all functions.
 The strong Ti user’s somatic constitution is often minimal, as is their engagement with life.
 This absence is neither voluntary nor born out of a grudge against others, but from an inability to truly be present.
 They will feel a lack of engagement with reality as though they were standing back from it as an outside observer; watching their own existence from behind glass.
 This may cause them to struggle at work, having an altogether lackluster performance that is constantly and automatically disengaging from tasks.
 Their psychic attention is forever being called into a solitary world of concepts and away from the duties and obligations of the world, which they only engage in with tentative fingers and a delayed pace.
 They may be perceived as tepid, aloof and lacking initiative or animation/vitality.
 Only the most persistent and strong connections will survive this detaching tendency, as the strong Ti user will be very prone to lose touch with people and friends.
 This tendency can be quite troubling to the Ti user who might be motivated to reconnect with people in a more meaningful way, but ever struggle to be emotionally available to the degree that they would wish to be.
 Other Ti users may come to embrace this tendency and take the solitary but tranquil path of zen, wherein there is cessation of striving and a comfort felt in relinquishing the struggle for passions, expectations and aspirations.
 The seemingly neutral and non-human-centric attitude of the universe may be deeply felt as personally resonant, and they may come to align themselves with the idea that all accomplishments are aiming to cover up, momentarily, a far more bittersweet yet serene and everlasting Śūnyatā.